 Single DIN vs. Double DIN: The Essential Difference Between Head Units is Size

-Choosing between a single and double DIN head unit is not as complicated as you might think.
+Choosing between a single DIN vs. double DIN head unit is not as complicated as you might think.

 DIN originally stood for Deutsches Institut für Normung, a German regulatory body.

-A single DIN head unit, sometimes simply called a DIN head unit, measures about 7 x 2 inches at the faceplate.
+A single DIN head unit, sometimes simply called a DIN head unit, measures about 7 inches by 2 inches at the face plate.

-Considering this, a double DIN head unit is still 7 inches wide but is roughly four inches tall.
+Considering this, a double DIN head unit is still 7 inches wide but is roughly 4 inches tall.